echeu/srtm-TIG/README.md

     - In the window labeled "From", click on the bucket you defined (i.e. SRTM-bucket)
     - There should be a second window called filter.
 Click on the "_measurement" option, and check the box next to "srtm".
     - You should see another filter window called "_field".
 Click on any number of variables you would like to examine. i.e. FPGA_temp
-    - Click on "last" to get the most recent value (not the mean).
     - You should see your data displayed in the top window.
     - Click on the "Script Editor" button in the middle of the window
     - This should display the query script that you can use in grafana.
 Copy and paste this text.